Dead Tech Is Alive and Well on eBay

 We live in a world that is constantly changing.
 Technology is an area that evolves rapidly, 10 years, and even five years.
 The way technology moves today, what is hot today may not be hot in three months.
 It may even be obsolete in 24-36 months.
 For example, video and audio technology have changed greatly in the last 25 years.
 VHS tapes, camcorders, and cassette tapes are considered obsolete by the general public.
 But, plenty of people still use those items and actually seek them out on eBay.

 Technology and accessories that are obsolete in today’s world are referred to as dead tech.
 Images of huge console TVs, rotary phones, Polaroid cameras, cassette players, slide projectors, record players, typewriters, and Sony Walkman personal music players may come to mind.
 While these items are also considered vintage and collectible, the media used in audio and visual technology can be highly collectible.
-Surprisingly enough, some people actually use these devices and the media that goes inside them.
+Surprisingly enough, some people actually use these devices and the media that goes inside them. eBay sellers often seek dead tech media products at estate sales, garage sales, and flea markets.

 Dead Tech That Does Well on eBay